allison-abad/code-wars/readme.md

 # code-wars
-This folder contains the daily code war practice problems  I have worked on.
+This folder contains a file of daily algorithmic challenges completed.

 ## How It's Made: